Financial support for families

 Child Benefit is something you could qualify for if you're responsible for a child under 16 (or under 20 if they stay in approved education or training).

 Child Maintenance is financial support towards your child's everyday living costs if you've separated from the other parent.

-Council Tax Support is a discount on your Council Tax bill if you're eligible.
+Council Tax Reduction is a discount on your Council Tax bill if you're eligible.